sahailee/Ios-Toolbar-For-Android/README.md

 # Ios-Toolbar-For-Android
 [![](https://jitpack.io/v/sahailee/Ios-Toolbar-For-Android.svg)](https://jitpack.io/#sahailee/Ios-Toolbar-For-Android)

-A custom toolbar for Android Studio that looks and behaves like the IosNavigationController top bar.
+A custom toolbar for Android Studio that looks and behaves like the Ios UINavigationBar.

 # Demo